-WordPress is a content management system that powers 43% of all websites on the internet.
-WooCommerce is a free plugin you install on top of WordPress to add online store functionality.
-One is the foundation; the other is a specialised layer built on it.
+WordPress is an open-source content management system that powers 43% of all websites on the internet, according to W3Techs (2025).
+WooCommerce is a free plugin you install on top of WordPress to add a complete online store.
+You cannot run WooCommerce without WordPress first.
+One is the foundation.
+The other is a specialized layer built on it.
+This guide is for anyone building a WordPress site and deciding whether their project needs the eCommerce layer at all.

-This guide breaks down the key differences between WordPress and WooCommerce, explains the real costs of running a WooCommerce store, and helps you decide which setup your project actually needs.
+This guide covers the 6 key differences between WordPress and WooCommerce, the real costs of running a WooCommerce store in 2026, the genuine pros and cons of WooCommerce, and a clear decision framework for which setup your project actually needs.

 The short answer: WordPress is the platform.
 WooCommerce is a plugin that turns WordPress into an online store.
 You cannot run WooCommerce without WordPress.
 If you only need a blog, portfolio, or business site, use WordPress alone.
 If you want to sell products or services online, install WooCommerce on top of WordPress.